hanhanwu/Hanhan_CyberSecurity_DataScience/DEF_CON26/MyNotes.md

 * Another talk is about how your typing give you away
   * But they only had 10 people as data input.... although each person spent 133 mins on average.
 10 people are not representative in real world situation...
+  * But he mentioned, fraudsters tend to have consistent fraudluent behaviors that's different from normal people

 * Intelligent Anti-Malware for Android
   * Their GitHub: https://github.com/IntelliAV